Is this a private school?

 Can any child attend the Out of School Care Program?

-Children who are kindergarten aged (i.e. will be 5 years old by Dec 31) can attend the before and after school care program offered by the Dalhousie Community Association.
+Children who will be 5 years old by December 31 of the school year can attend the before and after school care program offered by the Dalhousie Community Association.
 PUF funded children who may require additional support while in the child care program may be able attend with funding through FSCD (Family Supports for Children with Disabilities) for extra staff to make their attendance possible.

 What about transition to Grade 1?